yiisoft/docs/010-code-style.md

     ->withDeadline($deadline);
 ```

-If it is a short chain, it is alright for it to be on a single line:
+If it's a short chain, it's alright for it to be on a single line:

 ```php
 $object = $object->withName('test');